“I want a divorce but my wife doesn’t!”

 3. Help your wife understand that settlements reached using mediation are more fair and equitable to both of you.

 What many wives fail to realize is that the legal system is broken when it comes to family matters.
-The laws are unclear, the divorce attorneys are out for their own financial gain and you never know what side of an issue a family law judge will rule on in court.
+The laws are unclear, many divorce attorneys are out for their own financial gain and you never know what side of an issue a family law judge will rule on in court.

 On the other hand, mediation enables both of you to control the terms of your divorce settlement - out of court.